 - Temper the meat (bring to room temperature) prior to placing it in the smoker.

 - Use your local butcher to prep the shoulder for you.

 - Use 3 to 5 oak wood chunks, which will be enough smoke for this 5- to 7-hour cook.
 Alternatively, use hickory or apple wood.
 And pellets if using a pellet smoker.

-- Use a probe thermometer to remotely monitor the internal temperature.
+- Use a quality probe thermometer to remotely monitor the internal temperature.

-195° F to 205° F internal temp is the magic range to cook the lamb to for pulling.
+203° F internal temp is the magic range to cook the lamb to for pulling.
 Go with 195° F internal if you would rather dice the lamb and would like it to be slightly firmer.

 Using a water drip pan in the smoker will help maintain a humid environment.
 Don't let your smoker temp get too high, and spritz every hour to help keep the lamb moist.

-350° F wrapped in foil until the internal temperature reaches 165° F. You can also shred the lamb while it is still warm and then heat it up in a skillet with a little oil.
+In a 350° F oven wrapped in foil until the internal temperature reaches 165° F. You can also shred the lamb while it is still warm and then heat it up in a skillet with a little oil.